pifight/pifight/README.md

 ## Legal

-Copyright (C) 2014 Michael Kennedy Brodhead
+Copyright (c) 2014 Michael Kennedy Brodhead

 This program is free software: you can redistribute it and/or modify it under the terms of the [GNU General Public License](doc/LICENSE.txt) as published by